hthorhalls/hthorhalls.github.io/_posts/2024-09-19-logistic-regression.md

 ---
 title:  "Logistic regression from scratch"
 subtitle: We derive logistic regression from semi-first principles using only our knowledge of linear regression, some basic probability and statistics, a dash of calculus and our good old intuition.
 og_image: /assets/img/logistic_boundary-200-iterations.png
 keywords: Machine learning, Probability and statistics
 layout: default
 ---

 {% katexmm %}
 #### Outlining the problem
 We have $n$ observations of $d$ dimensional data $\boldsymbol{x} = (x_1, x_2, ... x_d)$.
 For each observation $\boldsymbol{x^i}$ we have a corresponding label $y^i \in \{0, 1\}$.
 Now, we want to build a model that can predict a label given some unseen observation $\boldsymbol{x^k}$.
 Essentially we want to find a function that can model the following probability accurately
+{% endkatexmm %}

+{% katexmm %}
 $$P(Y=y | X = \boldsymbol{x^k}) $$